Webador/SlmQueueDoctrine/README.md

 }
 ```

+If you have the [zendframework/zend-component-installer](https://github.com/zendframework/zend-component-installer) package installed, it will ask you to enable the module (and `SlmQueue`), both in ZF and Expressive.
+Otherwise, add the module to the list:
-Then, enable the module by adding `SlmQueueDoctrine` in your application.config.php file.
+* in Zend MVC,enable the module by adding `SlmQueueDoctrine` in your application.config.php file.
+* in Zend Expressive,enable the module by adding `SlmQueueDoctrine\ConfigProvider::class,` in your config.php file.

+Note: Don't forget install [SlmQueue](https://github.com/juriansluiman/SlmQueue) in you config file, which is required.

 Documentation
 -------------